Cannabis Micro Grow: Growing a Small Weed Plant

 Many people are taking up growing their own cannabis plants indoors these days.
 However, not everyone has the space to be growing large marijuana plants at home.
-Micro growing allows both new and experienced growers to achieve high yields while using as little space as possible.
+Micro growing allows both new and experienced growers to achieve high yields while using as little space as possible, using our weed seeds.
 Here’s our guide to starting your own cannabis micro grow.

 > Quick jump to: How to grow a small marijuana plant